gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 ----|-----------
 `ENABLE_HARD_LINE_BREAK`|Whether or not to enable the hard line break extension.
 `CUSTOM_URL_SCHEMES`|List of custom URL-Schemes that are allowed as links when rendering Markdown, for example `git` (for `git://`) and `magnet` (for `magnet://`).
 `FILE_EXTENSIONS`|List of file extensions that should be rendered/edited as Markdown.
 Separate extensions with a comma.
-To render files without extension as Markdown, just put a comma.
+To render files without an extension as Markdown, just add a comma.

 ### Smartypants (`smartypants`)

 Name|Description
 ----|-----------
-`ENABLED`|Indicates whether or not to enable Smartypants extension.
+`ENABLED`|Indicates whether or not to enable the Smartypants extension.

 ### HTTP (`http`)

 Name|Description
 ----|-----------
-`ACCESS_CONTROL_ALLOW_ORIGIN`|Value for `Access-Control-Allow-Origin` header, default is not to present.
+`ACCESS_CONTROL_ALLOW_ORIGIN`|Value for the `Access-Control-Allow-Origin` header.
+The default is not to present.

 ### Database (`database`)